• Recipes

 Instructions

-• Preheat the oven to 400ºF or 200ºC and line a standard muffin pan with 12-14 paper liners.
+• Preheat the oven to 400ºF (200ºC).
+Grease a 12-count muffin pan with nonstick spray or line it with cupcake liners.

 • Add the dry ingredients to a large mixing bowl (flour, sugar, baking powder, cinnamon, pumpkin pie spice, and salt) and mix until well combined.

-• Add the pumpkin puree, oil, and plant milk.
-Stir until well combined.
+• Add the pumpkin puree, oil, and non-dairy milk, then stir until just combined.
+Don't overmix or the muffins may turn out dense.

-• Spoon the batter into liners, filling them all the way to the top.
+• Spoon the batter into the liners, filling each one all the way to the top.

-• Bake for 20 to 30 minutes or until golden brown and a toothpick comes out clean.
+• Bake for 20-25 minutes, or until golden brown and a toothpick inserted into the center comes out clean.

-• Remove from the oven and let them cool completely on a cooling rack.
+• Remove from the oven and let them cool completely on a cooling rack before serving.

 Notes